ashwibalu/AliloArtz-Website/README.md

 3. Build Phase 1 pages with static data first
 4. Connect database and auth
 5. Add payments and order flow

----

-If you want, next I can generate the full Phase 1 code structure (components, routes, sample data, and styling system) as soon as Node.js is available.